cfpb-sandbox/design-system/docs/components/sample-component-page.md

           - Avenir Next Regular, 16 px, Gray (#5a5d61)
   - variation_group_name: Variations
     variation_group_description: >
-      _Add component variations to this group.
-To get started, click on the "Add variations" button below.
-For each variation, add a "Variation name" in the corresponding field, and fill in the description, code snippet, implementation, and specs fields as needed._
+      _Add variations to this group.
+To get started, click on the "Add variations" button.
+Add a "Variation name" in the corresponding field, and fill in the description, code snippet, implementation, and specs fields as needed._

-      _If there is a large number of variations to add, you may want to consider grouping them differently.
-See the examples below:_
+      _If there is a large number of variations, consider a different grouping.
+      Some examples are below._

       | Page | Group 1 | Group 2 | Group 3 | Group 4 |